 Day 2 – History & Culture

 - I think it is quite hard to see more than two museums in one day.
-Regardless, there are over 30 museums and galleries to choose from in Dublin alone, so this means it makes it really hard to narrow down what you can realistically see in Dublin in just 3 days.
+Regardless, there are over 30 museums and galleries (9 of them are FREE to visit) to choose from in Dublin alone, so this means it makes it really hard to narrow down what you can realistically see in Dublin in just 3 days.
 If I had to choose just two museums you should see, it would be Kilmainham Gaol and the Irish Museum of Modern Arts.
 They are conveniently next door to each other, so depending on how early you get up and over to that side of town, you might be able to see more than just these two.

 - For Kilmainham Gaol, this is a great tour that gives you insight into Irish History through a tour of the old jail.
 The tour guide we had, was dynamic and captivating, I even got a bit teary towards the end.
 Being someone who has visited Robben Island, which tells the story of Nelson Mandela’s imprisonment, and the tour is done by previous political prisoners, I thought it would be pretty hard to beat my own country’s history.
 But I found the tour so interesting, and well worth the EUR8 entry.
 You need to book in advance online as there are limited numbers for each tour time slot.
 The tour takes about 90 minutes.